 - a.
 The Campaign shall be headed by a Director.
 The Director shall be recommended for appointment by the Campaign seeking charter and confirmed by the Executive Board of the Action Committees & Teams. - i.
-The Campaign Director shall be directly supported by the Vice-President for Leadership Development and shall liaise regularly with the Vice President for Program Development - ii.
+The Campaign Director shall be directly supported by the Vice President for Program Development. - ii.
 She or he shall be trained at the same time and in the same manner as the Chairs of the Action Committees & Teams. - iii.
 She/he shall serve as an ex officio member of ACT Exec. - b.
 The Campaign Director shall be responsible for the operations of the Campaign and be its spokesperson.
 She or he shall be trained in the same manner as the Chairs of Action Committees & Teams.